sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

     The date of the next due treatment in the regimen MedicalLastTreatmentGiven
-    The date the last treatment was given in the regimen MedicalCost
+    The date the last treatment was given in the regimen MedicalLastTreatmentComments
+    The comments attached to the last treatment given MedicalCost
     The cost of this medical regimen
 MedicalComments